Compiling for Android¶

 Application exits immediately¶

-If the application runs but exits immediately, there might be one of the following reasons:
+If the application runs but exits immediately, this might be due to one of the following reasons:

 - Make sure to use export templates that match your editor version; if you use a new Godot version, you have to update the templates too.